BryanTheLai/StackRAG-Backend/README.md

 *   We keep track of the top sections sent to the AI.
 *   We use their metadata (filename, heading) to create simple citations like "[Report Name, Section Title]".
 *   These citations are added to the final answer.
+This provides verifiability back to the original document structure.

 ---